-Blanket term for all the files that are required for the execution of a UTM cluster application.
+Blanket term for all the files that are required for the execution of a UTM cluster application on Unix, Linux and Windows systems.
 This includes the following files:

 - Cluster configuration file

 - Cluster user file

 - Files belonging to the cluster page pool

 - Cluster GSSB file

 - Cluster ULS file

 - Files belonging to the cluster administration journal

 - Cluster lock file

-Lock file for start serialization (only in Unix systems and Windows systems) The files indicated by are created when the first node application is started.
+- Lock file for start serialization

+The files indicated by are created when the first node application is started.
 All the other files are created on generation using KDCDEF.